Cryo98/Projects/README.md

-# Projects
+## Projects

-Auto Reputation Grinder for Super Power Fighting Simulator on Roblox
+# Auto Reputation Grinder for Super Power Fighting Simulator on Roblox (v1.2)

 - Codes:
   - 'Cryo': every 10 kills the character is reset